Los Angeles legend Fritz Coleman takes on stand-up following decades-long weather career

 When he’s not interviewing big names or giving his take on the latest films, he’s hitting the stand-up stage.
 He’s due to open for Mark Arthur Miller in August at the Catalina Jazz Club.

 You can catch Coleman’s performance at the Catalina Jazz Club on August 7.
-Get tickets here.
+For tickets, click here.

 “Media Path” is available everywhere you get your podcasts.